 Following EN 50086-2-4, compression tests can be done on underground conduit systems to protect electrical installations and communication systems.

 EN12430 determines the correct way to understand the behavior of thermal insulation products under a point compression force in installation or application.

 ElectroPuls and 8870 test instruments can determine the fatigue life and impact performance of orthopedic devices used in reconstructive surgery.

-To calculate the gel strength of gummy candies and understand the mouth feel, use a 3300 or 5500 testing system with a 3-jaw chuck and food probe.
+To characterize a variety of sensory texture properties of confectionery products using a 3300 Series or 5900 Series testing system with a 3-jaw chuck and food probe.

 A 5942 testing machine can be used with a saline bath to test the compression of an intraocular lens made to improve the eyesight of a patient.

 Following ISO 14126, in-plane compressive properties can be determined with shear loading, end loading, or mixed loading of the fiber-reinforced plastic composite.